-When entering the building, all visitors must report to the school office and check in with the school secretary.
+When entering the building, all visitors must report to the school office and check in and receive a visitor badge.
 This includes classroom helpers and lunch helpers and parents dropping off items for their child.
 Students are forbidden to open doors for anyone.
 Surveillance cameras are set up around the building for security and protection of our students.